LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 # Lab 9
 ## AWS Comprehend
-In this task, we will leverage AWS Comprehend to analyze text for language detection, sentiment detection, entity detection, ke.
-AWS Comprehend is a powerful NLP service that can detect the dominant language, perform sentiment analysis, extract key entities, and much more.
+In this task, we will leverage AWS Comprehend to analyze text for language detection, sentiment detection, entity detection, key phrase detection and syntax detection.

 ### Language Detection
-We'll start by using AWS Comprehend's `detect_dominant_language` method to identify the language in various pieces of text and display the confidence of the prediction.
-We will only print the first detected language for simplicity, and ensure that AWS Comprehend is set up in the correct region before proceeding.
+We'll start by using AWS Comprehend's `detect_dominant_language` method to identify the language in given texts and display the confidence of the prediction.

-#### Language Detection
+#### Workflow
 1.  **Set Up AWS Comprehend Client**:
     -   Create an AWS Comprehend client using `boto3` with a specific region (`ap-southeast-2` in this case).
 2.  **Detect Dominant Language**: